Rutsel Martha: Education

 Martha graduated from Leiden University with a Bachelor of Laws where he concentrated on public international law and international organisations.
 He then received a Master of Law in international legal studies at the American University Washington College of Law, where he concentrated on international banking and finance, and a Doctor of Laws (PhD) at Leiden University with a thesis concerning public international law and taxation.

 Professional career

-Martha is a distinguished international legal practitioner based in London who was formerly the general counsel and director of legal affairs of the International Fund for Agricultural Development (Rome, Italy) (2008–2013) and INTERPOL (Lyon, France) (2004–2008).
+Martha is an international legal practitioner based in London who was formerly the general counsel and director of legal affairs of the International Fund for Agricultural Development (Rome, Italy) (2008–2013) and INTERPOL (Lyon, France) (2004–2008).
 He was the minister of justice of the Netherlands Antilles (1998–2002) and minister plenipotentiary in the Netherlands Permanent Representation to the European Union (1990–1998).
 He also worked as counsellor in the Legal Department of the International Monetary Fund (Washington, D.C.) and, prior to this, as legal advisor to the Central Bank of the Netherlands Antilles (Curaçao, NA).